 The purpose of the practicum is to engage in one local church or parachurch ministry for at least 100 hours in which the student can apply a particular insight, theory, or practice.
-In addition to the assessment of a field supervisor, student grades will be based on a 5,000-6,000 word assessment paper.
+Student grades will be based on a 3,000-4,000 word assessment paper.